mshtelma/Udacity-Deep-Reinforcement-Learning-ND-Projects/navigation/Report.md

 ## Hypeparameter optimisation

 During the project a couple of hyperparameter searches were tried.
-One of the best hyperparameters constellations was the following one:
+The code for the searches is available in python files (test01.py - test05.py) One of the best hyperparameters constellations was the following one:
 `eps_start=0.2, eps_end=0.0001, eps_decay=0.99, lr=0.0008, buffer_size=100000, batch_size=64, gamma=0.99,
   tau=0.0075, update_rate=4, agent_type='DQN', layers=[32, 24], network_type='Simple'`